Physics-Informed BEV World Model

 Anonymous Author(s)

-PIWM: a lightweight, physics‑informed generative model that predicts future images from the current image and actions — enabling forecasting with strong existential and temporal consistency in dynamic environments.
+TL;DR: PIWM is a lightweight, physics‑informed generative model that predicts future images from the current image and actions — enabling forecasting with strong existential and temporal consistency in dynamic environments.

 Physics-Informed BEV World Model Demonstration